-Harris’s junior season has seen a big spike in production defensively as he, through 11 games, has recorded 82 tackles (39 solo), an interception, two pass breakups, one forced fumble and one fumble recovery.
+Harris’s junior season has seen a big spike in production defensively as he, through 11 games, has recorded 82 tackles (39 solos), an interception, two pass breakups, one forced fumble, and one fumble recovery.
 He has run for a total of 69 yards and two touchdowns and is currently third on the team in tackles.

 The Panthers by the numbers are better than the Mustangs in three categories according to Maxpreps.com: rushing yards per game (Antioch 294.8 – Monte Vista – 166.6), total yards per game (Antioch 473.2 – Monte Vista – 427.3) and have the slight edge in points per game (Antioch 40.3 – Monte Vista – 39.9).